julianburr/rn-groceries/README.md

 The following are things I want to play around with and explore a bit deeper.

- - [ ] Create a solid RN boilerplate to use for future projects
+ - [ ] Create a solid RN boilerplate to use for future projects (see branch `rn-boilerplate` - should idealy be executable as a script after you run `react-native init someProjectName`!!)
  - [x] Integrate Storybook for component development

  - [ ] Navigation header - find a good approach dealing with iOS and Android differences, dealing with shared NH between routes (?) and with giving the component the control over the `StatusBar`
  - [ ] List element *SwipeOut* - using horizontal `ScrollView`s in the `ListView`, or even better using `Animated.ScrollView`!
  - [ ] Routing - Finding a good structure to handle both routing and modals